 Daily Activities That Involve Quadriceps Muscle:

 Quadriceps is an important lower limb muscle.
-This large muscle helps with knee extension and acts as a main antagonist of the hamstrings.
+This large muscle helps with knee extension and acts as the main antagonist of the hamstrings.
 The muscle contracts eccentrically or concentrically during many routine activities in order to perform a complex task safely and successfully.
 Few examples of those activities include: sit to stand, standing, walking, ascending and descending the stairs, squatting, jogging, running, etc…

 Thus, it is crucial that we keep this muscle in good shape.
 In arthritis of the knee, or pre and post knee surgery, therapists strengthen this key muscle as their first choice of treatment.
 As discussed earlier, stretching is also important to keep the muscle in normal length.
 So here is how to stretch this muscle in a few different ways.